-- system is the date that the commissioner notifies the issuer that the alternate access delivery system has been approved. - (4) With respect to services for which balance billing is prohibited under RCW 48.49.020, the issuer may not treat payment to an out-of-network or nonparticipating provider or facility for a service addressed in an approved alternate access delivery request as a participating provider or as a means to satisfy network access standards in WAC 284-170-200. - (5a) An approved alternate access delivery request for services subject to RCW 48.39.020 expires on December 31 of the year that the request was approved or the effective date of a contract executed by the issuer and a provider who can deliver the service in the county referenced in the alternate access delivery request, whichever occurs earlier. - (6) (a) An alternate access delivery request may propose to use single case agreements in limited situations if the issuer can demonstrate to the commissioner that the single case agreement includes hold harmless language that complies with WAC 284-170-421 to protect the enrollee from being balanced billed. (b) The practice of entering into a single case provider reimbursement agreement with a provider or facility in relation to a specific enrollee's condition or treatment requirements is not an alternate access delivery system and cannot be used in lieu of an alternate access delivery request to establish establishing an adequate provider network.
-A single case provider reimbursement agreement must be used only to address unique situations that typically occur out of network and out of service area, where an enrollee requires services that extend beyond stabilization or one-time urgent care.
+(4) With respect to services for which balance billing is prohibited under RCW 48.49.020, the issuer may not treat payment to an out-of-network or nonparticipating provider or facility for a service addressed in an approved alternate access delivery request as a participating provider or as a means to satisfy network access standards in WAC 284-170-200.

+(5) An approved alternate access delivery request for services subject to RCW 48.49.020 expires on December 31st of the year that the request was approved or the effective date of a contract executed by the issuer and a provider who can deliver the service in the geographic location referenced in the alternate access delivery request, whichever occurs earlier.

+(6) (a) An alternate access delivery request may propose to use single case provider reimbursement agreements in limited situations if the issuer can demonstrate to the commissioner that the single case provider reimbursement agreement includes hold harmless language that complies with WAC 284-170-421 to protect the enrollee from being balanced billed.

+(b) The practice of entering into a single case provider reimbursement agreement with a provider or facility in relation to a specific enrollee's condition or treatment requirements is not an alternate access delivery system ((for purposes of establishing)) and cannot be used in lieu of an alternate access delivery request to establish an adequate provider network.
+A single case provider reimbursement agreement must be used only to address unique situations that typically occur out of network and out of service area, where an enrollee requires services that extend beyond stabilization or one time urgent care.
 Single case provider reimbursement agreements must not be used to fill holes or gaps in a network for the whole population of enrollees under a plan, and do not support a determination of network access.

-$(\frac{7-64}{})$ This section is effective for all plans, whether new or renewed, with effective dates on or after January 1, 2015.
+(((4))) (7) This section is effective for all plans, whether new or renewed, with effective dates on or after January 1, 2015.

-WAC 284-170-220 Amended alternate access delivery request for services subject to the Balance Billing Protection Act
+WAC 284-170-220 Amended alternate access delivery request for services subject to the Balance Billing Protection Act.
+An issuer that meets the criteria in RCW 48.49.135 (2) (b) may submit an amended alternate access delivery request to the commissioner for review and approval.
+The amended alternate access delivery request must be made using the Amended Alternate Access Delivery Request Form E, as provided in WAC 284-170-280 (3)(f).

-- (1) An issuer that meets the criteria in RCW 48.49.150(2)(b) may submit an amended alternate access delivery request to the commissioner for review and approval.
-The amended alternate access delivery request must be made using the Amended Alternate Access Delivery Request Form E, as provided in WAC 284-170-280(3)(f). - (a) An amended alternate access delivery request may be filed no sooner than 3 months after the effective date of the alternate access delivery request approval by the commissioner. - (b) The amended alternate access delivery request must demonstrate substantial evidence of good faith efforts by the issuer to contract between the effective date of the alternate access delivery request and the submission date of the Amended Alternate Access Delivery Request Form E. - (c) An amended alternate access delivery request must be for a specific service that is subject to RCW 48.49.020 and for a specific geographic location.
+(1) An amended alternate access delivery request may be filed no sooner than three months after the effective date of the alternate access delivery request approval by the commissioner.

+(2) The amended alternate access delivery request must demonstrate substantial evidence of good faith efforts by the issuer to contract between the effective date of the alternate access delivery request and the submission date of the Amended Alternate Access Delivery Request Form E.

+(3) An amended alternate access delivery request must be for a specific service that is subject to RCW 48.49.020 and for a specific geographic location.
 Multiple services may not be combined into a singular request, for example an amended alternate access delivery request may not be for both radiology services and laboratory services.
-This requirement does not restrict a carrier from filing multiple amended alternate access delivery requests by service or geographic locations during a plan year due to provider contract termination dates or execution of new or renewed provider contracts.
+This requirement does not restrict an issuer from filing multiple amended alternate access delivery requests by service or geographic location during a plan year due to provider contract termination dates or execution of new or renewed provider contracts.